 While in jail, Sachin wrote a collection of poetry and Sheetal kept singing them.
 One of the most powerful of these is Sampavila Deh Jari:

 You, contractors of religion

 Sachin Mali has written several such enchanting songs, ceaselessly amplifying the anti-caste aesthetics through his music and spreading awareness about how oppression functions.
 They also solve the puzzles and conspiracies of history that are not known to ordinary people.
 In India, the songs of dalit shahirs, their lyrics and music, also explain history in a simpler language.
 Their is a history that has rarely been sung in popular culture of movies and music albums.
 Such songs were rendered by Sheetal in her alluring and ruminative voice.

-This conflict between the world as it is and should be is evident in rap music of Black rappers in the United States, especially Tupac Shakur’s work.
-For example, in How Can We Be Free he wrote:
+This conflict between the world as it is and should be is evident in the rap music of American Black rappers, especially Tupac Shakur’s work.
+For example, in How Can We Be Free, he writes:

 Now I bet some punk will say I’m racist

 I can tell by the way you smile at me